 Grammars are used for parsing Lisp code, and

 This Prolog feature is very similar to

-A few example queries and their results:
+A few example queries and their results, tested with

 (defun append (x y)